erzloh/AutoSuspend/README.md

 - show_popup = true to display a summary pop-up after each sync, false to disable it.

 Only decks listed here will be affected.
+Make sure that the json is valid.
+Check with chatGPT if unsure.

 ## Usage